Fri 3 Mar | 7pm | Tickets £10 | Theatre | Age 14+

 mac birmingham offers an entry point and catalyst for young people and emerging artists to discover or re-discover their creative capabilities in a supported environment, and to develop skills through exposure and training in a variety of areas.
 Working both within mac's building and out across the region, we're proud of the impact our work is making on the artists of tomorrow.

 The Vibe Brum!
 Is a new youth led talk should about the 18-30’s who are creating work in the city.
 The Vibe is about celebrating and highlighting the rich cultural scene in Birmingham, and a new creative way to spread the word about the current explosion of creativity in the city.
 The Vibe will have guests from established organisations in Birmingham and it gives a chance for young people in the city to learn more about the personalities and people behind the scenes of those arts organisations.
 Along side this the vibe will be having local talent as guests and interviewing them in order to share information and connect the city.

-The Vibe is very passionate about highlighting issues around the arts scene, LGBTQ, race and social issues and this is reflected in the background of our hosts – several of which run events centred around self expression, identity and equality, and want to bring issues like these to the observation of our viewership.
+The Vibe is passionate about highlighting issues around the arts scene, LGBTQ, race and social issues and this is reflected in the background of our hosts – several of which run events centred around self expression, identity and equality, and want to bring issues like these to the observation of our viewership.
 Giving a fresh and honest perspective on what 18 to 30 year olds really think about what’s happening in the world around them today.